Copyright © 2010-2020 Linux Foundation

 This feature takes advantage of the fact that the target hardware can

-as a set of compiler options.
+be passed to gcc as a set of compiler options.

 Those options are set up by the environment script and contained in